crpoudyal/my_nepali_calendar/README.md

 ## Customization

-You can customize the appearance of the calendar by modifying the `NepaliCalenderStyle` class in `models/my_calendar_style.dart`.
+You can customize the appearance of the calendar by modifying the `MyCalendarStyle` class.
 Available customization options include:

 - `selectedDateColor`: Color for the selected date.
 - `selectedTextColor`: Text color for the selected date.